ctrl-alt-del/devenv/README.md

 If you are using git bash, follow the instruction for [Ubuntu](#go-on-ubuntu) to set the `PATH` variables.

-You may also edit the environment variables of windows to enable the `go` commands globally.
+You may also edit the environment variables of windows to enable the `go` commands on `cmd` or PowerShell.

 [BACK TO TOP](#table-of-contents)